virtualidentityag/vi-frontend-hub/src/fundamentals-2.md

 ### Hints and Guidelines

-- Adhere to the BEM naming structure closely as it is absolutely vital to learn it in order to write good biotope components later on
+- Adhere to the BEM naming structure closely as it is absolutely vital to learn it in order to write good Stencil components later on
 - Use the BEM way to make modifiers for the component (see reference)

 ### Resources